Pamisos Messini

-The Pamissos Messini Gymnastic Football Club (Gymnastikos Podosfairikos Syllogos Pamisos Messini) is a football (soccer) club in Messini, Greece currently competing in Gamma Ethniki.
+The Pamissos Messini Gymnastic Football Club (Gymnastikos Podosfairikos Syllogos Pamisos Messini) is a football club in Messini, Greece.

 History

 The club was founded in 1929 in Messini in Messinia and took the name from the Pamisos River which flows in the city.
-Its colors are green and white and its emblem is a flower.
+Its colors are green and white and originally its emblem was a discus thrower.

-In the entire direction, Pamissos played a championship role in the MFCA games and took part several times in the local championships and the Messinia Cup three times.
+In the entire direction, Pamissos played a championship role in the Messinia FCA games and took part several times in the local championships and the Messinia Cup three times.

 The team played for two seasons in the Third Division 1997-98 and 2004–05 and most times in the Fourth Division.

 In 1969, the team made it into the Second Division and in the match tied with Panileiakos 1-2.